PaddyMacMac/swapi-explorer/README.md

 A small vanilla JavaScript application for exploring data from the [SWAPI](https://swapi.info).

-Browse **Characters, Films, Planets and Starships**, see the API results as cards, and click any card to open a detailed record.
+Browse **Star Wars Characters, Films, Planets and Starships**, see the API results as cards, and click any card to open a detailed record.

 ## Preview